los7key/garden/docs/faq.md

 ??? faqq "34.
 With different sections of the FAQ, how do you know which is the newest question?"
     Eyeball the bottom of each list, I guess.
 I haven't come up with a better way just yet.

+??? faqq "35.
+Why do some links have animation and some don't?"
+    I'm lazy and haven't gotten around to updating every link on the site.

 ## Technology